codefellows/seattle-code-301n29/class-07/README.md

 # Express Servers

+## Retros

+- Error handling in lab06

+- Netlify Deployment

+- API fuzzy concept but able to utilize in code

+- More comfort in
+  - building Components
+  - CSS
+  - Using State and Props

 ## Overview

 Today we will build our own custom Express server in Node.js.
 We will server our front end static files and dive more deeply into the WRRC.